1Password/ansible-onepasswordconnect-collection/README.md

 ansible-galaxy collection install onepassword.connect
 ```

-2. Get information about an Item, including fields and metadata:
+2. Example of getting information about an Item, including fields and metadata:

-**Example of finding an Item by Name**
 ```yaml
 ---
   hosts: localhost